BND Hamburger Icon

 Open row

 While many small businesses swap out their old cash registers for the best POS systems mostly because they’re easier to use, there’s also tremendous value in POS software’s analytics and reporting features.
-Different POS products, some of which target specific industries, have their own report selections, but a few categories of reports and analytics are available in nearly every POS system.
+There are some standard reports available in nearly every POS system, as well as some more niche ones targeting specific industries or types of businesses that appear only in certain platforms.

 What is a point-of-sale (POS) report?